Expand Your Business

 Need help getting building permits for improvements at your established business?
 Looking for ways to pay for those upgrades?
 Trying to find qualified new employees to expand your workforce?
 No matter where you are in your business, we are here to give you the support to keep your business moving forward.

-The goal is to help local businesses stay and grow in Sonoma County.
-As part of that goal, our BRE Manager gathers feedback from Sonoma County businesses like yours, to let local leaders know ways that governmental policies and regulations can best support the business community.
+Our goal is to help local businesses stay and grow in Sonoma County.
+As part of that goal, our Business Services Team gathers feedback from Sonoma County businesses like yours, to let local leaders know ways that governmental policies and regulations can best support the business community.

 Reviewing your original ideas will help you create a more current and relevant road map for continued success.

 Check out local resources for free or low-cost business coaching services in our Business Resource Directory.

 Checking in with your financial and legal team periodically is always a good idea.
 You might also consider finding a business mentor or informal advisory board to ensure that you continue to have a fresh perspective on your business.

 Now is the time to review your existing business operations and make decisions on how best to move your business forward.

 Evaluate Your Business Structure

 If you started your business as a sole proprietorship, you may want to update your status if you’re now in a partnership or have hired employees—so check with an attorney or accountant for a review of your structure.
 For a list of business types, visit the State of California Type of Business Entity website.

 When your business is in expansion mode, you might need more physical space.